The HST Non-Detection of SN Ia 2011fe 11.5yr After Explosion Further Restricts Single-Degenerate Progenitor Systems: Introduction

 Searches for these post-impact donors have mostly been confined to nearby \snia remnants that are $\lesssim 1000$~yr old when the donor is still expected to be significantly overluminous.
 Some tentative candidates have been reported for Galactic and Magellanic Clouds \snia remnants \citep[e.g., ][]{ruizlapuente2004, ihara2007, li2019} but no unambiguous surviving donor stars have been identified thus far (e.g., \citealp{schaefer2012, kerzendorf2013, pagnotta2015, kerzendorf2018, shields2023}; see \citealp{ruizlapuente2019} for a recent review).
 However, this experiment is observationally difficult due to the cost of obtaining deep spectroscopic follow-up for many targets and a limited number of nearby and young \snia remnants.

 An alternative method for identifying post-impact companion stars is to obtain deep imaging for nearby \sneia many years after explosion once the SN has sufficiently faded.
 However, this is only possible for the most nearby ($\lesssim 10$~Mpc) \sneia due to crowding and faintness constraints. \citet{do2021} recently searched for a post-impact donor star for SN~1972E but did not find any candidates in \hst imaging $\approx 33$~yr after explosion.
-However, observations of SN~1972E near maximum light were obtained on photoelectric plates \citep[e.g., ][]{kirshner1975} hindering rigorous comparison to modern explosion models.

 In this Letter, we present deep \emph{Hubble Space Telescope} (\hst) imaging of the nearby and well-studied \snia 2011fe \citep{nugent2011} $\approx 11.5$~yr after explosion to constrain the presence of post-impact companions.
 We adopt a distance to M101 of $6.4\pm0.4$~Mpc \citep[$\mu = 29.03\pm0.14$~mag; ][]{shappee2011} to ease comparisons with previous studies of \name.
-We correct for the small amount of Milky Way reddening ($E(B-V)_{\rm MW} = 0.008$~mag; \citealp{schlafly2011}) but do not correct for any host-galaxy reddening towards \name as it is negligible \citep{patat2013}.
+We correct for the small amount of Milky Way reddening ($E(B-V)_{\rm MW} = 0.008$~mag; \citealp{schlafly2011}) but do not correct for any host-galaxy reddening toward \name as it is negligible \citep{patat2013}.
 The date of explosion is MJD~55797 \citep{pereira2013}.